-Minority and low-income populations within a two-mile radius around the Main Facility site and in areas adjacent to the transmission line routes and substation improvements will be identified (see Figure 5).
-If Environmental Justice communities are identified within the study area, then an assessment for the potential presence of disproportionate adverse impacts, interrelationships between the identified concentrations of minority and low-income communities and the Build Alternative's adverse impacts, if any, will be assessed.
+Minority and low-income populations within a two-mile radius around the Main Facility site and in areas adjacent to the transmission line routes and substation improvements will be identified (see Figure 5 illustrating the study area for the potential Kearny Site).
+If Environmental Justice communities are identified within the study area, then an assessment for the potential presence of disproportionate adverse impacts, interrelationships between the identified concentrations of minority and low-income communities and a Build Alternative's adverse impacts, if any, will be assessed.